Beginning Photography Classes

 The goal here is to be able to shoot in manual mode.

 You control the camera, the camera does not control you.
-This is where you will be at the end of this 4 week class!

 - Understanding your camera the dials and buttons what they do